 Travelling doesn’t have to cost you a lot.
 With a travel credit card, you can earn air miles every time you use your card for purchases within Malaysia as well as overseas.
 These air miles can then be converted into your preferred frequent flyer programme that gets you a discounted fare, access to lounges during long layovers, upgraded seats or maybe a free air ticket!

 Using your credit card the right way can also help you reap other benefits like cashback, discounted deals, instalments for big purchases, and reward points.
 These reward points, that can be earned on most of the transactions, at times can also be redeemed for travel-related costs like flight tickets and hotel bookings.

 Check out some of the top travel credit cards in Malaysia right now.
 And there’s a good news if you’re also looking for a trolley bag or some other travel essentials.
-Apply now for a Citi, Alliance Bank, or a Standard Chartered Bank credit card, right here on Bbazaar, and get a PARKSON gift voucher worth RM150 upon card approval.
+Get a FREE Lazada voucher or IKEA Gift Card worth up to RM500 when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+APPLY TODAY!
 T&Cs apply.